-Author: WibkeThe TokenCounter actor counts the number of received tokens.
-The actor accepts multiple tokens of any type, and outputs the number of tokens it has received.Version: UnknownItokens it has received.
+Version: Unknown The TokenCounter actor counts the number of received tokens.
+The actor accepts multiple tokens of any type, and outputs the number of tokens it has received.

-token An input port that accepts tokens of any type. number An output port that broadcasts the number of received tokens.
+token An input port that accepts tokens of any type.

+number An output port that broadcasts the number of received tokens.